 How to Resolve a Name Conflict for a Named Range in Excel

-This tutorial will demonstrate how to resolve a name conflict in Excel.
+This tutorial demonstrates how to resolve a name conflict in Excel.

 Resolve the Name Conflict

-2. Right-click on the sheet tabs and select Move or Copy.
+- Right-click on the sheet tabs and choose Move or Copy.

 Click Yes to All to use all the existing range names.